Kid’s Most Uncomfortable Questions and How to Answer Them

 - If you find the topic too atypical, ask the child how they learned about it, but don’t scold the interest shown.

-- Keep yourself in your hands, be calm and confident in your response.
+- Keep yourself in your hands, and be calm and confident in your response.
 Children easily read parental embarrassment and embarrassment.
 This in turn fuels interest.

 - Continue the conversation until the child says they understand.